Frank Bizzoni

 Francesco Filippo "Frank" Bizzoni (May 7, 1875 - December 25, 1926) was an Italian track cyclist who competed in the St. Louis 1904 Summer Olympics.
 He was born in Lodi, Lombardy and died in the Bronx, New York.

 In 1904, he was eliminated in the semi-final of the quarter mile competition.
 Bizzoni is the only known Italian competitor at the St. Louis Games in 1904.
-Records mistakenly list him as American, although he only became a U.S. citizen in 1917.
+In all records, he is listed as an American cyclist because he immigrated to the States.
+He received U.S. citizenship in 1917.